Parallel server systems with cancel-on-completion redundancy: Monotonicity and continuity properties

 where the distribution of the random element $W^{n}(\infty)$ in $\bar \R_+^n$ is the {\em lower invariant measure} of the generalized process $W^{n}(\cdot)$, i.e. it is the (uniquely defined) stationary distribution of $W^{n}(\cdot)$ which is stochastically dominated by any other stationary distribution.
 Note that, as already discussed earlier, the process $W^{n}(\cdot)$ for a finite-frame system is trivially stable, and therefore the lower invariant measure is its unique stationary distribution.
 For the infinite-frame system, clearly, (standard) process $W^{n}(\cdot)$ is stable if and only if the lower invariant measure is proper, meaning that $W^n_i(\infty)$ is finite w.p.1. for all $i$; if so, the lower invariant measure is the unique stationary distribution of the standard process.
 Also note that, formally speaking, whether the standard process $W^{n}(\cdot)$ is stable or not, the distribution concentrated on the point $(\infty, \ldots, \infty)$ is always a stationary distribution of the generalized process.
+Finally, note that, clearly, if the (standard) process $W^{n}(\cdot)$ is stable for arrival rate $\lambda^n$, it is also stable for any smaller arrival rate.

 \begin{lem} (i) The (standard) process $W^{n}(\cdot)$ [resp. $x^n(\cdot)$] is stable if and only if the lower invariant measure is proper.

 (ii) The (standard) process $W^{n}(\cdot)$ [resp. $x^n(\cdot)$] is unstable if and only if the lower invariant measure is concentrated on the point at infinity, $(\infty, \ldots, \infty)$.
 In other words, the instability is equivalent to the property that for any initial state $W^{n}(0)$ we have \beql{eq-unstable} W^{n}(t) \Rightarrow (\infty, \ldots, \infty), ~t\to\infty. \eeql \end{lem}